westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 ![New Project](./images/month1/new-project.png)

 The most simple application you can create is a console application.
-In the next window, type `console` and select `Console App (.NE Core)`.
+In the next window, type `console` and select `Console App (.NET Core)`.
 Make sure you select the one with C# tag on it:

 ![C# .NET Core Console Project](./images/month1/console-project.png)